Guido Manini Ríos: Family and education

 Manini is a grandson of Colorado politician Pedro Manini Ríos who was a senator, a diputate and Minister of the Interior.
 He is Catholic and has Italian origins.

 He attended his primary and secondary studies at the Lycée Français de Montevideo.
 In 1973 he enrolled in the Liceo Militar General Artigas and two years later he entered the Military School.
 He also has a degree in history from the Catholic University.

 Military career

 He served on official missions in Iran and Iraq between 1988 and 1989 as a member of the United Nations Military Observer Group (UNIIMOG).
 Between 1993 and 1994 he joined an observation group in Mozambique.
 The next year he was conferred the degree of major.

-In 1996 he joined a delegation of the Military Institute of Higher Studies (IMES) where he received instruction in the United States, he returned in 2010, as a Military Attaché attached to the Uruguayan Embassy in that country and as an Advisor to the Inter-American College defense.
+In 1996 he joined a delegation of the Military Institute of Advanced Studies (IMES) where he received instruction in the United States, he returned in 2010, as a Military Attaché attached to the Uruguayan Embassy in that country and as an Advisor to the Inter-American College defense.

 He received the rank of lieutenant colonel and colonel in 1999 and 2003 respectively and was promoted to general in 2011.